Derposoft/delay-counter/README.md

 soon tm

 ## how to use this:
+### step 1

+Change the delays for each gate by tweaking the "static int (gate)" values at the beginning of the file before compiling

+### step 2

-To count up all of the delays of a combinatorial circuit, enter each "layer" of gates separated by '+', beginning from the gate leading to the output.
+To count up all of the delays of a combinatorial circuit, enter each "layer" L_n of gates separated by '+', beginning from the gate leading to the output.
 Separate gates in each layer by commas.

 Ex: Given the following circuit: